hmansur7/hmansur7/README.md

 - 📫 You can reach me via email at **haarishmansur7@gmail.com**

-- ⚡ Fun fact **I'm from Canada and I do not like Canadian Winters!**
+- ⚡ Fun fact **I live in Canada and I do not like Canadian Winters!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">